Kinin-Code-Offical/robotwin-studio/docs/antigravity/SHARED_INFO_PIPELINE.md

 *No secrets are stored in this repository.*

+## Pointer Files
+In addition to the uploaded zip, the pipeline updates two tracked files in this repo:
+1. `docs/antigravity/SHARED_INFO_LATEST.json`: Machine-readable metadata (timestamp, zip name, sha256, link).
+2. `docs/antigravity/SHARED_INFO_LATEST_SUMMARY.md`: Human-readable summary of the last session's status and activity.

+These serve as a fallback if the Drive download fails or for quick reference without downloading.

 ## Retrieving Context
 To pull the latest session context into your local environment: